rtlopez/esp-fc/docs/setup.md

 Default name is "ESP-FC".
 After connecting to this AP open configurator, select "manual" port and type port: `tcp://192.168.4.1:1111`.
 You can also configure board to automatically connect existing wifi network.
 In this case set `wifi_ssid` and `wifi_pass` parameters in CLI.

 To use ESP-NOW receiver, choose "SPI Rx (e.g. built-in Rx)" receiver mode in Receiver tab.
 You need compatible transmitter module.
+Read more about [ESP-FC Wireless Functions](/docs/wireless.md)

 ## Motor setup